jdart1/arasan-chess/README.md

 3. arasanx-64-avx2-bmi2 - requires a more modern x86 processor with AVX2 and BMI2 instructions,
 as well as those required by the "modern" build.
-Recommended for Intel Haswell or later processors and AMD processors more recent than Excavator.
+Recommended for Intel Haswell or later processors and AMD processors on the Zen3 architecture (Nov.
+2020) or later.

 In addition it is possible to build a version with support for NUMA (Non- Uniform Memory Access) systems - generally these are large multi-CPU systems.